• English

 Programme around Berlin Alexanderplatz

-For WHOM is Alexanderplatz sounding? is a two week long artistic research in public space, a critical evaluation of our sonic ambiance touching upon the right of way and the ethics and politics of everyday sounds.
-A practice of walking as meeting and walking as being in the world will be introduced on and around Alexanderplatz.
+For WHOM is Alexanderplatz sounding? was a two week long artistic research in public space, a critical evaluation of our sonic ambiance touching upon the right to the city and the ethics and politics of everyday sounds.
+A practice of walking as meeting and walking as being in the world was introduced on and around Alexanderplatz.

-Aim is to question the affordances of the actual outdoor surroundings for human and more than human beings.
-This questioning will be done together with invited artists and friends in Berlin who each have a personal or professional relation with the area.
-The question we will start from is: “how do sonic sensorial qualities of urban spaces play into (in)justice, (in)equality and power relations in public space, in particular around Alexanderplatz.”
+Aim was to question the affordances of the actual outdoor surroundings for human and more than human beings.
+This questioning was done together with invited artists and friends of Soundtrackcity in Berlin who each have a personal or professional relation with the area.
+The question we started from was: “how do sonic sensorial qualities of urban spaces play into (in)justice, (in)equality and power relations in public space, in particular around Alexanderplatz.”

 Who is living here?